Last updated: 26 April 2016

 If you have a disability or specific access requirement, please make this clear in your initial enquiry so that your needs can be met or reasonable adjustments can be made where possible.

-There are two disabled parking bays available in the car park and ramped access to the main entrance and ground floor where items may be viewed.
+There are two disabled parking bays available in the car park at the Stevenage site and ramped access to the main entrance and ground floor where items may be viewed.
 Also on the ground floor are two accessible toilets.